HenrikBechmann/react-infinite-grid-scroller/README.md

 - automatic reconfiguration with page resize
 - nested lists

 This utility does not support variable length cells.
 That wouldn't really make sense for a grid layout.
-I ***may*** produce a flexbox-based scroller for that -- one column, vertical, variable size.
+I ***may*** produce an analogous flexbox-based scroller for that one day -- one column, vertical, variable size.
 Or not.

 # Technology